abhishekghoshh/linux-helper/linux-commands.md

 # the synopsis section under man output gives the syntax of the command
 man <command-name>
 man ls
+# To navigate and search
+ctrl + f
+ctrl + b
+g
+G
+/string  -> search
+h  -> to display help
+q  -> for quit

+man –k ifconfig  -> Search all man files for ifconfig man –k "copy files"   -> Search all man files for the sting in quotes
 ```

 ```
+# Clears the screen
 clear

+# Resets the terminal display
 reset

-# history - display a list of previously executed commands
+# history - display a list of previously executed commands,
 history

+# Shows the stuff typed - add a number to limit the last n items
+history n

 !<history-number-of-command>
 !102